Zywave/booster/src/_areas/blog/posts/2022-05-release-notes-april-2022.md

 ![Example of metrics reports on GitLab merge requests](/images/zui-gitlab-metrics.png)

-In addition to the metrics report, we also included the Rollup Plugin Visualizer to see which modules are taking up the most space in our monorepo.
+In addition to the metrics report, we also included a visualizer to see which modules are taking up the most space in our monorepo.
 This will give us a better idea of what to improve in order to minimize our bundle's footprint.

 ![Metrics visualizer of ZUI monorepo](/images/zui-metrics-visualizer.png)